-Skill level required for homeowners: moderate to high
+Skill level required for homeowners: low to moderate

-Glulams are a pre-engineered system, and are an accepted solution in most jurisdictions.
-Building departments will typically want to be provided with a signed, stamped version of the glulam drawings as part of the plan submission.
+As a pre-engineered system, wooden I-beams are an accepted solution in most jurisdictions.
+Building departments will typically want to be provided with a stamped version of the joist drawings as part of the plan submission.